-Benefits of Video Interviews
+The Benefits of Video Interviews for Hiring

 Research shows that every corporate job offer attracts roughly 250 applicants, with about five getting called for an interview.
 The average cost per hire is more than $4,000, which often includes travel and accommodation costs for both candidates and company representatives.